OxWearables/ukb_download_and_prep_template/README.md

 Detailed documentation is available [here](https://ukb-download-and-prep-template.readthedocs.io/).

+**WARNING: This template was written to work with data in formats provided directly by UK Biobank via the Showcase or Data Portal (traditional access route).
+It is unlikely to work correctly with data downloaded from the UKB RAP (new access route).
+For example, [this bug](https://github.com/OxWearables/ukb_download_and_prep_template/issues/10) has been reported.
+It should not be used with data downloaded from the RAP without suitable amendment.**

 *IMPORTANT*: If you used or are using a version of this repo from before 19.02.2021, an error in date processing may have caused wrongly assigned dates for health outcomes.
 Please re-download and re-process any data processed with `addNewHES.py`.

 *This is the in-development version and major changes and corrections may be made - use at your own risk!
 Please share comments, suggestions and errors/bugs found, either directly on the GitHub page or by emailing rosemary.walmsley@gtc.ox.ac.uk*.